cwida/teseo/README.md

 #### Build instructions

 Only the first time, generate the configure script from the root directory with `./autoreconf -iv`, this is where Autotools is required.
-To build the library, create a build directory and from there execute the `configure` script spawned by Autotools.
+To build the library, create a build directory and, from there, run the `configure` script spawned by Autotools.
 There are mainly three kinds of builds:

 1. `./configure` (without parameters): DEBUG build with debug symbols, assertions and other additional debug code enabled.
 Suitable for development.
 1. `./configure --enable-test`, similar to a DEBUG build, but with the length of the data structures significantly smaller.
 Suitable for unit testing (see below).
 1. `./configure --enable-optimize --disable-debug`: RELEASE build, it passes to the compiler the flags `-O3 -march=native -mtune=native -fno-stack-protector`.
 It does not contain  debug symbol, assertions and the extra debug code.
-This is build used in the experiments in the paper.
+This is the configuration used for the experiments of the paper.

-Check with `./configure --help` the whole set of options.
+Type `./configure --help` for the whole set of options.
 Finally, to build the library, run `make`.
 The following is the complete snippet to create a RELEASE build:

 ```